 NAATI is a company limited by guarantee.
-In the event of, and for the purpose of winding up of the company, the amount capable of being called up from each member and any person or association who ceased to be a member in the year prior to the winding up, is limited to \$10 for members, subject to the provisions of the company's constitution.
+In the event of, and for the purpose of winding up of the company, the amount capable of being called up from each member who ceased to be a member within one year after the winding up, is limited to \$10 for members, subject to the provisions of the company's constitution.

-At 30 June 2022 the collective liability of members was \$90 (2021: \$90).
+At 30 June 2023 the collective liability of members was \$90 (2022: \$90).

-2. Operating results and review of operations for the year
+Operating results and review of operations for the year

-The company achieved revenue of \$15.7M (2021: \$18.1M) and a deficit of \$566K (2021: surplus \$316k).
-The reduction in revenue was mainly due to reduced demand for tests.
-Whilst COVID-19 impacted the delivery of face-to-face testing in several locations, the company was able to deliver online services without affecting materially its services.
-Operating expenses declined by \$1.7M reflecting reduced testing expenses associated with lower revenue.
-Net assets decreased by \$1.3M to \$15.8M.
+The company achieved revenue of \$18.8M (2022: \$15.7M) and a surplus of \$1.7M (2022: deficit \$566k).
+The increase in revenue was mainly due to increased demand for testing services and increase in investment income due to better market conditions.
+Testing expenses increased by \$653K in line with increased testing revenue.
+Net assets increased by \$2.6M to \$18.4M due mainly to operating surplus for the year.